laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

-you are not fluent in the basic constructs of at least C++ programming such as classes, for-loops, while-loops, if-then-else statements coupled with the ability to take a relatively high-level problem description (i.e., {\em write a program that reads two variable dimension NxN matrices from a file, multiplies them together and outputs the result in a matrix format}) and quickly break it down mentally and construct a structured program to accomplish this task, you will find this course very difficult.
+you are not fluent in the basic constructs of at least C++ programming such as classes, for-loops, while-loops, if-then-else statements coupled with the ability to take a relatively high-level problem description (i.e., write a program that reads two variable dimension NxN matrices from a file, multiplies them together and outputs the result in a matrix format) and quickly break it down mentally and construct a structured program to accomplish this task, you will find this course very difficult.